 My experience is that you need elements of "Leading Change" when we are doing an agile transformation initially - "Leading Change" to get you to "Accelerate" network model.
 This is partially because there are a lot of changes to existing thinking that needs to be worked into an agile transformation in many instances.

-Want to Know More?
+Want to Know More

-- Accelerate: Building Strategic Agility for a Faster-Moving World - "Accelerate" John Kotter.
+• "Accelerate" - John Kotter.
 The original HBR article.

 Book, Organization, Executive, Transformation, Scaling